archit666/stocks-stats/README.md

   - cd stocks-data-app
   - cd frontend
   - npm install or yarn install
-  - npm run dev or yarn dev
+  - npm run dev or yarn dev.
+You will see a url which you select to open it on browser.
+  - open new terminal tab -> cd .. -> cd backend
+  - npm install and npm run dev
+  - Now since both frontend and backend is running.
+Open frontend url and you can use the application.

 **Frontend Architecture**